nxtcoder19/go-learning/README.md

 - Extracting lines containing a specific keyword.
 - Converting text to uppercase/lowercase.
 - Counting occurrences of a word in each line.

+# Race Condition

+A race condition in Golang occurs when two or more goroutines access the same shared resource (such as a variable) concurrently, and at least one of them modifies it, leading to unpredictable behavior.

+# sync.WaitGroup

+The sync.WaitGroup in Golang is used to wait for a group of goroutines to complete their execution.
+It helps in synchronizing multiple goroutines by ensuring that the main goroutine waits until all spawned goroutines have finished their tasks.